WiolettaZajac/Global-Video-Game-Sales-Analysis-Tableau/README.md

 This dashboard answers questions such as:

-- Which years generated the highest video game sales?
+- Which years had the highest video game sales?
 - Which platforms were the most successful?
-- Which publishers dominated the market?
+- Which publishers sold the most games?
-- What genres generated the highest sales?
+- Which genres generated the highest sales?
 - Which games achieved the highest global sales?
-- How do consumer preferences differ across regions?
+- How do sales differ across regions?

 ---
 ## 📂 Dataset

-The dataset includes information on video game sales worldwide from **1980–2010**, including:
+The dataset contains historical video game sales between **1980 and 2010**.

+It includes:

 - Game Name
 - Platform